 Regarding the potential impact of the COVID-19 pandemic on the Group's workplaces, a number of measures were implemented to minimise the risks related to COVID-19 pandemic and to reflect the various requirements and recommendations of governments.
-In addition, a Pandemic Response Team (comprising senior executives of the Group) remains in place to ensure senior management oversight of workplace health and safety, operational and other risks related to the COVID-19 pandemic.

-- Reporting incidents, injuries and near misses.
-The Group has an online incident reporting system which assists with the timely reporting and follow up of incidents, injuries and near misses across all workplaces. - Provision of information, instruction and training.
-Appropriate training on health and safety requirements is provided to the Board, management and site personnel. - Reporting on safety measures and activities.
-Workplace health and safety personnel provide the Board and senior management with regular reports on the Group's health and safety performance, including lost time injury frequency rates (LTIFR), total recordable injury frequency rates (TRIFR), incidents, training and key activities coordinated by the health and safety team.
-During the year, this also included providing reports relating to the COVID-19 pandemic.
+- Incident notification and investigation procedures All work-related incidents resulting in (or with potential to result in) injury or ill-health to employees, contractors visitors and members of the public must be logged and investigated via a dedicated Groupwide reporting system. - Provision of information, instruction and training.
+Appropriate training on health and safety requirements is provided to the Board, senior management and site personnel.

+Workplace health and safety personnel provide the Board, executives and senior management regular reports on the Group's health and safety performance, including lost time injury frequency rates (LTIFR), total recordable injury frequency rates (TRIFR), incidents, training and key activities coordinated by the health and safety team.
+This also included providing reports relating to the COVID-19 pandemic as required.
+In addition, the Group Safety Committee, chaired by the CEO, develops safety initiatives and identifies areas for further improvement with wide representation from across the Group, thereby encouraging shared learnings and open communication regarding health and safety concerns and opportunities.